In the households of Yixing, home of the celebrated purple clay teapots, ordinary potters are crafting something extraordinary.

 tea making tools

 Tools for making Yixing Teapots.
-1 mallet for beating the clay lump into sheets of even thickness.
-247 wooden pillar and hammer a raw teapot is rested upside down on the pillar so that the potter’s seal can be stamped on the base with the aid of the hammer.
-3 turntable a turntable can be revolved freely to facilitate the shaping and potting of raw wares.
-6 gauge supporter for supporting gauge while making a cut.
-91112 Trimmer for refining the drilled holes on the inside of a teapot, or for sculpting finer details of decorative pots’ parts.
-8 horn scraper used to smooth out vessels and create a dense and compact surface.
-10 big dagger for cutting and sculpting as well as for trimming 13 iron cutter for trimming clay wares with square and rectangular facets and for various cutting purposes.
-14-15 gauge for cutting out circular clay pieces of various sizes.
-16 spatula for beating tubular clay sheets into round-shaped bodies and for strengthening the joining areas of the clay body.
+No. 1 mallet for beating the clay lump into sheets of even thickness.
+No. 2, 4, 7 wooden pillars and a hammer.
+The unfinished teapot is rested upside down on the pillar so that the potter’s seal can be stamped on the base with the aid of the hammer.
+No. 3 this turntable can be revolved freely to facilitate the shaping and potting of raw wares.
+No. 6 gauge supporter for supporting gauge while making a cut.
+Nos.
+9. 11, 12 Trimmer for refining the drilled holes on the inside of a teapot, or for sculpting finer details of decorative pots’ parts.
+No. 8 horn scraper used to smooth out vessels and create a dense and compact surface.
+No. 10 big dagger for cutting and sculpting as well as for trimming No. 13 iron cutter for trimming clay wares with square and rectangular facets and for various cutting purposes.
+No. 14-15 gauge for cutting out circular clay pieces of various sizes.
+No. 16 spatula for beating tubular clay sheets into round-shaped bodies and for strengthening the joining areas of the clay body.

 How to value a teapot?

-Consumer teapots are usually classified into three categories by techniques: handmade, partially handmade and molded teapots.
-An entry-level handmade pot sells for RMB ¥2,000, around USD $300, while the more expensive pots will sell for thousands.
+Consumer teapots are typically classified into three categories based on technique: handmade, partially handmade, and molded teapots.
+An entry-level handmade pot sells for approximately RMB ¥2,000, or around $300, while more expensive pots can sell for thousands.
+Rare and refined Yixing teapots are auctioned for millions of dollars.

-Style-wise, the pots are grouped into three major styles: the most common are smooth-bodied pots called ‘Guang Qi’; the most ornate are decorative pots called ‘Hua Qi’; and those with a distinctive petal vein pattern are called ‘Jin Wen Qi’.
-Smooth-bodied pots, embodying abstract geometric shapes, are sub-divided into square- and round-shaped works, demonstrating beauty in brevity, the ‘introvert elegance’, which symbolizes the pursuit of the ultimate human spirit.
+Style-wise, the pots are grouped into three major styles: the most common are smooth-bodied pots called ‘Guang Qi’; the most ornate are decorative pots called ‘Hua Qi’; and those with a distinctive petal vein pattern are referred to as ‘Jin Wen Qi’.
+Smooth-bodied pots, embodying abstract geometric shapes, are subdivided into square- and round-shaped works, demonstrating beauty in brevity, the ‘introvert elegance’, which symbolizes the pursuit of the ultimate human spirit.
 They are designed to reflect the simple relationship between the teapot and the tea drinker.

 1447315014411_55542_origin